CLI Reference

 - Token rotation: Regularly renew tokens using

-- Least privilege: Use tokens with minimal required permissions
+- Least privilege: Use tokens with minimal permissions

 Troubleshooting